Orange Personal Injury Lawyers

 - Reckless riding.

 Noteworthy for this discussion is that 59% of bicycle accidents do not involve another vehicle.
-In fact, these are singular episodes.
+These are singular episodes.

 Typically, single-vehicle incidents like this include the cyclist losing control of the bicycle.
 The result is usually a crash into a parked car, a gutter, curb, hedgerow, or some other body.